cleishm/jsmockito/README.md

 ----------------------

 This variation is served to you by Chris Leishman and friends.
-Also a big thumbs up and thanks to the mockito guys for the inspiration!
+Also a big thank you to the mockito guys for the inspiration!

 Also thanks to the JsHamcrest authors, who made this easy.